streamroot/integration-samples/mesh-delivery/ios/AVPlayerMeshDeliveryPlugin/README.md

 # Mesh Delivery Plugin Integration for iOS, iPadOS and tvOS

 ## Prerequisite

 To integrate the Mesh Delivery plugin for AVPlayer, we need:

 1. A valid Delivery Client Key (formerly Streamroot Key).
 It is available in the Account section of your dashboard.
 2. Mesh Delivery plugin for AVPlayer Framework installed.

 **NOTE:** For this sample app, we are using `demoswebsiteandpartners` Delivery Client Key.
 If you do not have one, you can ask for a [free trial on our website](https://www.lumen.com/en-us/edge-computing/mesh-delivery.html).
 In the following tutorial, every mention to the Delivery Client Key will use the `<delivery-client-key>` placeholder.

 **Not into Tutorials?** Take a look at our [sample app](https://github.com/streamroot/integration-samples/tree/master/mesh-delivery/ios/AVPlayerMeshDeliveryPlugin)

 ## Framework installation

-Mesh Delivery plugin for AVPlayer is delivered as an Xcode framework and is available on [Cocoapods](https://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage#quick-start).
+Mesh Delivery plugin for AVPlayer is delivered as an Xcode framework and is available on [Cocoapods](https://cocoapods.org/).

 ### Cocoapods

 To get the SDK via cocoapods, add `pod 'LumenMeshDeliveryAVPlayerPlugin'` to your podfile like this:

 ```
 target 'MyApp' do
   use_frameworks!